 - Drizzle the sherry or framboise over the sponges.

 - Now spoon the raspberries on top of the sponges (you may not need all the juice that has come from thawing the raspberries).

 - Whisk 150ml (5 fl oz) (⅔ cup) of the cream until thick.
 Using a balloon whisk, whisk the custard to loosen it a little and then whisk in the cream until combined.
 Pour over the raspberries.

-- Crush the biscuits into small pieces.
-Just before serving, sprinkle them over the cream.
+- Meanwhile, crush the biscuits into small pieces and, just before serving, sprinkle over the cream.

 - If a smaller number or servings are needed, just reduce the quantity of ingredients appropriately and use individual glass dishes.